 - Click “Import Secrets”

-When setting up Kubernetes authentication for a machine identity, you can import the configuration from Vault:- Navigate to Access Control > Machine Identities and select an identity
+- Navigate to Access Control > Machine Identities and select the identity

 - Click “Add Authentication Method” and choose Kubernetes Auth